Overview:

 • avoids long lists of complicated benefits

-When the core membership tier is clear and intuitive, conversion rates improve and marketing becomes significantly easier.
+When the core support giving tier is clear and intuitive, conversion rates improve and marketing becomes significantly easier.

 Premium tiers succeed only when they deliver genuinely differentiated value.

-BlueLena typically helps publishers design premium offerings in two ways:
+BlueLena helps publishers design premium offerings in two ways:

 High-value journalism that provides specialized insights, such as: